enriquedapic/Ingestion-workflow/README.md

 # Ingestion-workflow
-n8n/
+n8n
  For ingestion, I will use n8n and DuckDB.
 DuckDB is an in-memory analytical processing database (OLAP) that is perfect for this type of quick analysis task, as it does not require a separate server and can be used directly with files.
 - For data ingestion
 - in-memory analytical processing database (OLAP).

 Node 'HTTP Request': Downloads the ads_spend.csv file from the Google Drive link.

 Node 'Read Binary File': Reads the downloaded CSV file.

 Node 'CSV to JSON': Converts the CSV data into JSON format.

 Node 'DuckDB': This is the key node.
 Connects to a DuckDB database.

  Action: Execute SQL.

-SQL/
+SQL
 CREATE OR REPLACE TABLE ads_spend_raw (
             date DATE,
             platform VARCHAR,